THH(Z) and the image of J

 \begin{proof} Since $\j_p$ is connective, a map of $\E_n$-rings $\j_p \to A$ is equivalent to a map of $\E_n$-rings $\j_p \to \tau_{\ge 0}(A)$.
 The hypothesis on $A$ implies that the commutative square of $\E_n$-rings

 is cartesian.
-It thus suffices to show that there is a unique map of $\E_n$-rings from $\j_p$ to each of the other three objects in the square: \begin{itemize} \item A map $\j_p \to \tau_{\ge 0}(\L_{\K(1)} A)$ is equivalent to a map $\j_p \to \L_{\K(1)}A$.
+It thus suffices to show that there is a unique map of $\E_n$-rings from $\j_p$ to each of the other three objects in the square (where, again, ``unique'' means that the space of $\E_n$-ring maps from $\j_p$ to these objects in the square) is contractible: \begin{itemize} \item A map $\j_p \to \tau_{\ge 0}(\L_{\K(1)} A)$ is equivalent to a map $\j_p \to \L_{\K(1)}A$.
 To see that such a map is unique, it suffices to see that the unit map $\S \to \j_p$ is a $\K(1)$-local equivalence.
-Since the unit map $\S \to \J_p$ is by definition a $\K(1)$-local equivalence, it furthermore suffices to see that that the connective cover map $\j_p \to \J_p$ is a $\K(1)$-local equivalence; this is true because its fiber is coconnective and hence $\K(1)$-acyclic. \item Similarly, for any $1$-truncated, connective, $p$-complete $\E_\infty$-ring $B$, there is a unique map $\j_p \to B$ because the unit map $\S_p \to \j_p$ induces an equivalence on $\tau_{\le1}(-)$. \qedhere \end{itemize} \end{proof}
+Since the unit map $\S \to \J_p$ is by definition a $\K(1)$-local equivalence, it furthermore suffices to see that that the connective cover map $\j_p \to \J_p$ is a $\K(1)$-local equivalence; this is true because its fiber is coconnective and hence $\K(1)$-acyclic. \item Similarly, for any $1$-truncated, connective, $p$-complete $\E_n$-ring $B$, there is a unique map $\j_p \to B$ because the unit map $\S_p \to \j_p$ induces an equivalence on $\tau_{\le1}(-)$. \qedhere \end{itemize} \end{proof}

 \begin{proposition} There is a unique map of cyclotomic $\E_\infty$-rings $\alpha : \j_p^\triv \to \pcpl{\THH(\Z)}$. \end{proposition}

 \begin{proof} Maps of cyclotomic $\E_\infty$-rings $\j_p^\triv \to \pcpl{\THH(\Z)}$ are equivalent to maps of $\E_\infty$-rings $\j_p \to \pcpl{\TC(\Z)}$, so it suffices to show that there is a unique map of the latter sort.
 This follows from \cref{t--pf--LQ-uniqueness}, as the canonical map $\pi_m(\pcpl{\TC(\Z)}) \to \pi_m(\L_{\K(1)}\pcpl{\TC(\Z)})$ is an isomorphism for $m \ge 2$---this is a $\TC$-theoretic Lichtenbaum--Quillen statement, due originally to B\"okstedt--Madsen \cite{bokstedt-madsen--TCZ} and revisited by Hesselholt--Madsen \cite{hesselholt-madsen--local-fields,hesselholt-madsen--dRW}, Mathew \cite[\textsection 4]{mathew--K1TR}, and Liu--Wang \cite[Remark 1.7]{liu-wang--TC-local-fields}; it may also be deduced from the work of Bhatt--Morrow--Scholze \cite{bms2} and Bhatt--Lurie \cite{bhatt--F-gauges,bhatt-lurie--APC} on syntomic cohomology (cf. \cite[Remark 2.21]{bhatt--icm}). \end{proof}